katsuhisamaruyama/ChangeMacroRecorder/README.md

 ### Compressing change macros

 Without compression, ChangeMacroTRecorder sends a document macro when each character was recorded.
 Using compression, successive document macros are combined based on the delimiter-based strategy.
-The default delimiters are `'\n'`, `'\r'`, `','`, `'.'`, `';'`, `'('`, `')'`, `'{'`, `'}'`.
+The default delimiters are characters appearing in "\n\r ,.;()[]{}".
 ChangeMacroRecorder delimits successive typing at the point where it detects one of these characters.
 For example, typing the text of "ab(c)" are divided into four document change macros: "ab", "(", "c", and ")".
 The characters "a" and "b" are combined since a delimiter does not exist between "a" and "b".
 Your code alters freely the delimiter characters by invoking method `setDelimiter(char[])` of interface `IMacroRecorder` as follows.

     IMacroRecorder recorder = MacroRecorder.getInstance();
-    recorder.setDelimiter(new char[] { '\n' });
+    recorder.setDelimiter("\n");

 If you code wants to replace the default delimiter-based strategy with a different one, you will prepare a class implementing `canCombine(DocumentMacro)` and `combine(DocumentMacro, DocumentMacro)` of interface `IMacroCompressor`.
 This class is registered by invoking `setMacroCompressor(MacroCompressor compressor)` of interface `IMacroRecorder`.